Jeana Keough

 Jeana Ellen Keough (née Myers; formerly Tomasino; born September 18, 1955) is an American television personality, realtor, actress, and model.
 Keough graduated from Whitnall High School located in Greenfield, Wisconsin in 1972.
 When she was younger, she worked as a model and actress, including as one of the three beautiful muses in the ZZ Top music videos "Legs", "Sharp Dressed Man" and "Gimme All Your Lovin".
 She was also the Playboy Magazine Playmate of the Month in November 1980.

 Keough works as a real estate salesperson in Aliso Viejo, California.
 She is also a former cast member of the reality show The Real Housewives of Orange County.

 Family

-Keough is divorced from her second husband Matt Keough (1955-2020), a second-generation major league baseball player, pitcher for the Oakland Athletics and a special assistant to Oakland A's general manager.
-The couple have three children: Shane, Kara and Colton.
-Their oldest son, Shane is a third-generation professional baseball player, having signed as a minor league outfielder in June 2006 with the Class A affiliate of the Oakland Athletics.
-Keough was released on July 2, 2010.
+Keough was married to her second husband, Matt Keough (1955-2020), a second-generation major league baseball player, pitcher for the Oakland Athletics and a special assistant to Oakland A's general manager.
+They legally divorced in 2019, many years after they had separated, and just months before his 2020 death.
+The couple shared three children: Shane, Kara and Colton.
+Their oldest son, Shane, is a third-generation professional baseball player, having signed as a minor league outfielder in June 2006 with the Class A affiliate of the Oakland Athletics, but he was released on July 2, 2010.
 Daughter Kara married NFL player Kyle Bosworth.